 There are more men than women in treatment for substance use disorders.
-However, women are more likely to seek treatment for dependence on sedatives such as anti-anxiety and sleep medications (TEDS, 2012).
-In addition, although men have historically been more likely to seek treatment for heroin use, the rate of women seeking treatment has increased in recent decades.
-By 2010, there were nearly equal numbers of male and female heroin users seeking treatment (Cicero et al., 2014).
+However, women are more likely to seek treatment for dependence on sedatives such as anti-anxiety and sleep medications.14 In addition, although men have historically been more likely to seek treatment for heroin use, the rate of women seeking treatment has increased in recent decades.154

 Substance use disorders may progress differently for women than for men.
-Women often have a shorter history of abusing certain substances such as cocaine (Haas & Peters, 2000), opioids (Hernandez-Avila et al., 2004), marijuana (Khan et al., 2013; Hernandez-Avila et al., 2004; Ehlers et al., 2010), or alcohol (Hernandez-Avila et al., 2004; Mann et al., 2005; Randall et al., 1999).
-However, they typically enter substance use disorder treatment with more severe medical, behavioral, psychological, and social problems.
-This is because women show a quicker progression from first using the substance to developing dependence (Greenfield et al., 2010).
+Women often have a shorter history of using certain substances such as cocaine,155 opioids,42 marijuana,42,43,156 or alcohol.42,157,158 However, they typically enter substance use disorder treatment with more severe medical, behavioral, psychological, and social problems.
+This is because women show a quicker progression from first using the substance to developing dependence.159

 Women and Smoking Cessation Treatment

-Research shows that women are less likely to try to quit smoking and more likely to relapse if they do quit (Piper et al., 2010).
-Nicotine-replacement options, such as the patch or gum, are not as effective for women as for men, and nicotine withdrawal may be more intense for women (Perkins & Scott, 2008; Langdon et al., 2013).
-Research shows that nicotine craving (Franklin et al., 2004) and withdrawal (Weinberger et al., 2015) vary across the menstrual cycle, which may further complicate a woman's attempts to quit.
+Research shows that women are less likely to try to quit smoking and more likely to relapse if they do quit.90 Nicotine-replacement options, such as the patch or gum, are not as effective for women as for men, and nicotine withdrawal may be more intense for women.160,161 Nicotine craving162 and withdrawal163 vary across the menstrual cycle, which may further complicate a woman's attempts to quit.

 Some women continue to smoke because they are afraid they will gain weight.
 However, research shows only a modest weight gain after quitting.
 The average smoker gains 6 to 10 pounds after quitting smoking, but certain diet and lifestyle changes can reduce the risk of weight gain.
-If a person does gain weight, the average person loses much of the extra weight within 6 months (Tobacco Research and Intervention Program, 2000).
-In fact, long-term quitters gain, on average, only 2 pounds (Quitting Smoking Benefits Health Despite Weight Gain, 2013).
-Most importantly, the health benefits of quitting smoking far exceed the risks of gaining a few pounds.
-For example, the stress on the heart due to smoking one pack of cigarettes per day is equivalent to being 90 pounds overweight.
+If a person does gain weight, the average person loses much of the extra weight within 6 months.164 In fact, long-term quitters gain, on average, only 2 pounds.165 Most importantly, the health benefits of quitting smoking far exceed the risks of gaining a few pounds.
 Quitting also decreases risks for various types of cancers, heart attack, and lung disease.164

 Substance Use Disorder Treatment for Mothers and Their Babies While Pregnant or Breastfeeding

 Intensive outpatient treatment, which provides a higher treatment level than traditional outpatient programs but does not require structured residential living, has produced positive results for pregnant women.
-Pregnant women are more likely to stay in these treatment programs if they provide services such as child care (Chen et al., 2004), parenting classes, and vocational training (McMurtrie et al., 1999; Volpicelli et al., 2000).
+Pregnant women are more likely to stay in these treatment programs if they provide services such as child care,168 parenting classes, and vocational training.169,170

 In addition, it is important to monitor newborns of substance-using mothers for symptoms of withdrawal and provide proper treatment if necessary.
-Treatment of drug dependency in newborns depends on the severity of symptoms and may include hospitalization in order to receive intravenous fluids and medications.
+Treatment of drug dependency in newborns depends on the severity of symptoms and, while nonpharmacological treatments are preferred, it sometimes may include hospitalization in order to receive intravenous fluids and medications.
 These medications are gradually tapered off until the infant adapts to being drug-free.